Master's Degree in Language & Literacy

 Continuous enrollment, students may begin coursework during any semester.

-Scholarships and assistantships for doctoral students are available through the office of graduate education and research in the College of Education.
+Scholarships for students are available through the office of graduate education and admissions in the College of Education.
+Learn more about Funding for Graduate Students in the College of Education.